Modeling and forecasting exchange rate volatility in time-frequency domain: Conclusion

 \section{Conclusion}

 In this paper, we investigate how the decomposed integrated volatilities and jumps influence the future volatility using realized GARCH framework.
-Utilizing a jump wavelet two scale realized volatility estimator, which measures volatility in the time-frequency domain, we study the influence of intra-day investment horizons on daily volatility forecasts.
+Utilizing a jump wavelet two scale realized volatility estimator, which measures foreign exchange volatility in the time-frequency domain, we study the influence of intra-day investment horizons on daily volatility forecasts.

-After the introduction of wavelet-based estimation of quadratic variation together with forecasting model, we compare our estimators to several most popular estimators, namely, realized variance, bipower variation, two-scale realized volatility and realized kernels in the forecasting exercise.
-The wavelet-based estimator proves to bring significant improvement in the volatility forecasts.
-Model incorporating jumps improves forecasting ability even more.
+After the introduction of wavelet-based estimation of quadratic variation together with forecasting model, we compare our estimators to several most popular estimators, namely, realized variance, bipower variation, and median realized volatility in the forecasting exercise.
+Using several Realized GARCH specifications estimated by QMLE, GAS, and multiple realized measures, the wavelet-based estimator proves to bring significant improvement in the volatility forecasts.
+Models incorporating jumps improve forecasting ability significantly.
+Next, we find that while realized Jump GAS models do not outperform other models in terms of in-sample fits, they largely outperform the MLE-based estimates in the forecasts at all forecasting horizons.

 Concluding the empirical findings, we show that our wavelet-based estimators bring a significant improvement to the volatility estimation and forecasting.
 It also offers a new method of time-frequency modeling of realized volatility which helps us to better understand the dynamics of stock market behavior.
 Specifically, it uncovers that most of the volatility is created on higher frequencies.